BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Step on pressure plate: `step`

-To complete this objective the player has to step on a pressure plate at given location.
+To complete this objective the player has to step on a pressure plate at a given location.
 The type of plate does not matter.
 The first and only required argument is a location.
 If the pressure plate is not present at that location, the objective will not be completable and will log errors in the console.